anoopsarkar/nlp-class/hw2.md

 label `B-NP` for the previous word `reckons`.
 Thus, the decoder has produced a bigram `B` feature function: `(B-NP, I-NP)` which is a feature that the trainer should penalize because it is incorrect.
-The trainer should also reward the correct bigram feature `(B-VP, B-NP)`.
+The trainer should also reward the correct bigram feature function `(B-VP, B-NP)`.